northword/zotero-format-metadata/README.md

 ## Install

-1. Go to the [release page](https://github.com/northword/zotero-format-metadata/releases/) to download [the latest .xpi file](https://github.com/northword/zotero-format-metadata/releases/latest/download/zotero-format-metadata.xpi).
+1. Go to the [release page](https://github.com/northword/zotero-format-metadata/releases/) to download [the latest `.xpi` file](https://github.com/northword/zotero-format-metadata/releases/latest/download/zotero-format-metadata.xpi).
-If you are in mainland China or cannot access GitHub easily, you can go to the following mirror site to download.
+If you are in mainland China or cannot access GitHub easily, please download the plugin via the following mirror sites.
     - [GitHub Proxy](https://ghproxy.com/?q=https%3A%2F%2Fgithub.com%2Fnorthword%2Fzotero-format-metadata%2Freleases%2Flatest%2Fdownload%2Fzotero-format-metadata.xpi)
     - [Gitee](https://zotero-chinese.gitee.io/zotero-plugins/#/)
-1. Drag it into the Zotero add-on manager.
+2. Then, in Zotero, click `Tools` -> `Add-ons` and drag the `.xpi` onto the Add-ons window.
 See [how to install a Zotero addon](https://zotero.yuque.com/staff-gkhviy/zotero/addons#B2kU3).

 ## Changelog